A proposal for the origin of the anomalous magnetic moment: Conclusions

 \subsection{Acknowledgments}

 We would like to acknowledge J.A.
 Helay\"el-Neto, N. Pinto-Neto, F.T.
-Falciano and E. Goulart for many interesting conversations and the staff of ICRANet in Pescara where this work was done.
-MN would like to thank FINEP, CNPq and FAPERJ, and EB the CNPq for their financial support.
+Falciano, E. Goulart and G.B.
+Santos for many interesting conversations and the staff of ICRANet in Pescara where this work was partially done.
+We would like to thank FINEP, FAPERJ, CNPq and CFC/CBPF for their financial support.